MingcongBai/MingcongBai.github.io/_posts/2018-04-03-cream-of-the-crop.md

 (and with WLAN/BT turned off).

-The T61 is a great laptop as it was configured, with its absolutely ample array of ports and extremely sturdy construction (with its magesium alloy interior frame).
+The T61 is a great laptop as it was configured, with its absolutely ample array of ports and extremely sturdy construction (with its magnesium alloy interior frame).
 Not to mention the ThinkLight, which I really missed from earlier ThinkPads, remember this...